 Available from leading brands like Benro, these filters are well made and have excellent optical quality.

 - Designed to fit wide angle lenses without vignetting

 - Are truly neutral or create color casts that can be easliy corrected

 - Top manufacturers of 100mm system also offer these filter systems in the following sizes: 75mm – designed for smaller mirrorless cameras and 150mm – designed for use on some ultra wide lenes

 Due to the very limited availability of top quality filters in camera shops in New Zealand, we have just become a retailer for BENRO filters.
-We feel that the BENRO system is now one of the best on the market in terms of design and quality; all of there filters are made of glass unlike some other brands that are still made of resin.
+We feel that the BENRO system is now one of the best on the market in terms of design and quality; all of these filters are made of glass, unlike some other brands that are still made of resin.
 BENRO 100mm filters also fit in the filter holder of most other brands of 100mm filters.

 An overview of the BENRO 100m pro filter system can be found here, they also make 75mm 150mm and screw in type filters.
 Please use the below link for more information on BENRO filters.